 BIBLE with Prologues and the Interpretation of Hebrew Names, in Latin, ILLUMINATED MANUSCRIPT ON VELLUM

-[northern Italy, third quarter of 13th century]
+[Italy, Tuscany?, mid or third quarter 13th century]

 170 x 125mm.
 415 leaves, collation uncertain but apparently complete except for a quire lacking at end, not foliated, 54 lines in two columns written in a minute gothic bookhand in brown ink between four verticals and 55 horizontals ruled in brown ink, justification: 115 x 80mm, three further verticals between the columns and a further pair of rulings in each of the outer three margins, capitals touched red, rubrics in red, OPENING AND GENESIS WITH ILLUMINATED INITIALS ALMOST THE FULL HEIGHT OF THE PAGE, each biblical book and division of the Psalms opening with large flourished puzzle initial in red and blue, from five lines hight to almost the full height of the page, some with penwork animal- or bird-heads, two- and three-line initials alternately red with blue flourishing or vice versa, marginalia in 13th-century hands (some running-titles and extremities of decoration cropped, water-damage and staining at Ezekiel 12-14 and adjacent leaves).
 Late-19th century green morocco gilt (extremities worn, some scuffing).

 SIGNED BY THE SCRIBE, Giovanni of Cortona: 'Qui scripsit hunc librum fiat collectum in paradisum.
 Johannes scriptor de Cortona scripsit et complevit.
 Deo gratias'.
 Written and illuminated perhaps in Tuscany: the scribe was Tuscan and the text is sufficiently idiosyncratic and old-fashioned to suggest that it was not made in Bologna.